eln0ty/real-time_log_monitoring_system/README.md

 An end-to-end demo pipeline that generates synthetic application logs, streams them through Kafka, and indexes them into Elasticsearch.
 This system provides a robust solution for real-time log aggregation, processing, and analysis, enabling efficient monitoring and troubleshooting of distributed applications.

-## Prerequisites

-- Docker Engine 24.x or newer and the `docker compose` plugin.
-- At least 4 GB of free memory; Elasticsearch and Kibana are memory-intensive.

 ## Quick Start

 ```bash